Yes No Share to Facebook

 Involves the Proper Issuing and Serving of an N12 Form Upon the Tenant

-Question: What are the legal requirements in Ontario when a landlord evicts a tenant for personal use (N12)?
+Question: What are the legal requirements in Ontario for an N12 eviction when a landlord wants personal use of the rental unit?

 Understanding the Proper Eviction Via N12 Process Including Notice Requirements When Evicting a Tenant For Own Use By the Landlord

 Where a landlord seeks to reclaim a rental unit for own use or for the own use of a close family member, notice of eviction via a properly prepared N12 Form document served upon the tenant must be performed by the landlord or legal representative of the landlord.
-As a critical aspect of the eviction via N12 process, providing proper notice of eviction helps to ensures that a landlord and a tenant are each aware of the respective legal expectations owed to each other which can foster transparency, trust, and respect during an awkward time.
-Landlords, by understanding the significance of the N12 notice, are thereby prepared to ensure that evictions are undertaken lawfully which safeguards the rights of the landlord while also respecting the needs of tenants.
+The proper notice a critical aspect of the eviction via N12 process.
+Proper notice ensures that both the landlord as the tenant understand and comply with rights, responsibilities, duties, and legal expectations, of each other, thereby fostering transparency and trust.
+With an adequate appreciation for the N12 notice requirements, landlords are best able to ensure that the eviction for own use process is lawfully undertaken thereby safeguarding the rights of the landlord as well as respecting the concerns of the tenant.

 Requirements